Vaguery/req-language/README.md

     - lexicase selection
 - minimum viable release:
     - working interpreter with: Channels; convenient ways to define new instructions and types; works for arbitrary instruction Qlosures (any number or type of arguments and return types); problem definition; training and test data;

+### Some day

+- return type for Qlosures
+- nested Qlosures (consuming Qlosures as arguments, and capturing arguments)

 ## Qlosures and how they interact